 Youth Peer Advocates are individuals between 18-30 years of age who self-identify as a person with first-hand experience with a social, emotional, medical, developmental, substance use, and/or behavioral challenges as a young person or have received services in any one of the child-serving systems (juvenile justice, foster care, special education, or addiction recovery).
 YPAs use their lived experience to promote resiliency, recovery, wellness, and self-efficacy in young people and promote the practice of youth-guided and family-driven approaches.

-For more information on the YPA Credential, please contact YPACredential@YOUTHPOWERNY.org.
+For additional questions or information on the YPA Credential please contact YPACredential@YOUTHPOWERNY.org.